 Here's the chord we are talking about at the beginning of the song:

-Professor Jason Brown from Dalhousie University used Fourier Series to figure out the notes that couldn’t be accounted for, and suggested the solution to the mystery.
-The extra notes must have been played by George Martin (the producer) on piano.
+Professor Jason Brown from Dalhousie University used Fourier Series to figure out the notes that couldn't be accounted for, and suggested the solution to the mystery.
+The extra notes must have been played by someone (probably George Martin, the producer), on piano.

 Fourier Series are used to encode the MP3s that you listen to all the time.
 You can read an overview of the process: Application - The Fast Fourier Transform

 The developer of the Melodyne explains with examples how the software works.
-This is how they analyzed the Beatles’ song and realized notes were there that were not actually possible with 3 players only.
+This is how they analyzed the Beatles' song and realized notes exist in the chord that were not actually possible with 3 players only.